arseniy-nikitin/C3DViewerApp/README.md

 ## Overview

-3DViewer is a program developed in C language (C11 standard) with a focus on visualizing 3D wireframe models.
+3DViewer is a program that visualizing 3D models, app developed in C and C++ using the C11 standard.
 The application allows users to load wireframe models from OBJ files, perform translations, rotations, and scaling, and customize the visualization settings.
-The graphical user interface (GUI) is implemented using the QT framework for Linux and Mac platforms.
+The GUI is implemented using the QT framework for Linux and Mac platforms.

 ## Prerequisites